Dave Wolverton: Life and career

 Wolverton was born May 28, 1957, in Springfield, Oregon to Jack and Lola Jean Wolverton.
 His family moved to a farm in Monroe when he was six years old, where he grew up and graduated from Monroe High School.
 Following graduation, he served a volunteer mission in Illinois for the Church of Jesus Christ of Latter-day Saints.
 Afterward, he attended Ricks College before transferring to Brigham Young University.
 He met his wife, Mary, there, and they married in the Provo Utah Temple on June 22, 1985.
 He and his wife had two daughters and three sons.

 He began writing in 1985 during college, publishing the short story "The Sky Is an Open Highway" in the fall 1985 issue of The Leading Edge.
 Following that, he entered short stories into various contests, eventually winning first place in the 1987 Writers of the Future contest with the novella "On My Way to Paradise".
 The story was expanded into the novel of the same name, published in 1989 through Bantam Spectra.
-The novel was nominated for multiple awards, including the Philip K. Dick Award for "Best Novel in the English Language".
+The novel was nominated for the Locus Award and Philip K. Dick Award.

 He became a judge for the Writers of the Future contest in 1991 and was the Coordinating Judge and Editor at the time of his death.
 After co-editing volume 8 with Algis Budrys in 1992, he took over editing of the annual anthology from volume 9 until volume 14 before passing the role back to Algis Budrys.
 Wolverton again took over editing the anthology from K. D. Wentworth, beginning with volume 29 and continuing through volume 37.

 His historical novel, In the Company of Angels, won the 2009 Whitney Award for best novel of the year, and was a finalist in the best historical novel category.
 Wolverton also received an outstanding achievement award at the 2009 Whitneys.
 In 2012, his young adult fantasy thriller Nightingale won the International Book Award for best Young Adult Novel of the Year, the Grand Prize at the Hollywood Book Festival, and the Southern California Book Festival for Best Young Adult Novel.
 It was also a finalist in the Global Ebook Awards.
 He has been nominated for other awards, including the Nebula Award in the Best Novelette category for his short story "After a Lean Winter".